rbatis/rbatis/rbs/Readme.md

 # rbs

-* rbs is rbatis impl message pack serde crates.
+* rbs is rbatis impl orm serde crates.

-##  Unlike the Message Pack changes
-* change struct -> Map
-* change Integer ->  i32,i64,u32,u64

 ## use example